scottgarner/WebDevDisplay/README.md

 - WiFiManager - Handles first-time setup when connecting to a new access point.
 - ArduinoOTA - Allows for remote upload of embedded code and filesystem data.
-- ESPAsyncWebServer - The web server library that handle incoming data and serve status/filesystem data.
+- ESPAsyncWebServer - The web server library that handles incoming data and serve status/filesystem data.
 - ESPmDNS - Exposes the host on the local networking using mDNS.

 ### Display Layer